 Nature lovers will find what they are looking for in Romania since there are many primeval forests and natural parks with various game species.
 The coast of Romania has many sandy beaches that are popular with tourists.
 For the active, the Carpathians are a beautiful walking area.
 In winter there are winter sports facilities here.

 Russia is the largest country in the world.
 The main reason why foreign tourists visit Russia is because of the country’s rich history and many historical sights.
 The most famous are in and around the main cities of Moscow and St. Petersburg.

 Slovakia has many mountain areas.
 In addition, you will find several nice historical cities in Slovakia.
 The largest castle ruins in Europe lie in the east of the country.
 Slovakia is also becoming increasingly popular as a wine country.
 The capital Bratislava is definitely worth a visit.

 Ukraine offers the holidaymaker beautiful beaches on the Black Sea.
 In addition, there are beautiful, ancient towns in the country to admire.
 You will find many protected nature reserves scattered throughout the country.
 The unspoiled landscape of Ukraine consists of many forest areas and marshes.

-Poland in a nutshell Poland is a holiday country with so much variation.
-Most people know the big country mainly for the beautiful cities of Kraków, Krynica-Zdroj, Warsaw and Wroclaw, though also for the particularly impressive and poignant concentration camps at...
+Poland is a holiday country with so much variation.
+Most people know the big country mainly for the beautiful cities of Kraków, Krynica-Zdroj, Warsaw and Wroclaw, though also for the particularly impressive and poignant concentration camps at Auschwitz.
+However,...